-Regardless of severity or type, disabilities can lessen an individual’s quality of life and can lead to unanticipated financial burdens for family members once the insured passes away.
+Regardless of severity or type, disabilities can lessen an individual’s quality of life and can lead to unanticipated financial burdens for family members.

 A standard life insurance policy without any riders attached won’t cover this type of situation, leaving families with the compounded hardship of income loss and mounting medical bills, among other expenses.